KilianSD/DynoCall/README.md

 # DynoCall
 DynoCall is a simple program that facilitates the learning of C++.

-When learning C++ you will usually have to write many different files to test the language.
+When learning C++ you will tend to write many different files to test the language.
 This will usually result in you being disorganized and having a bunch of binaries that all achieve a really simple task.

 Instead you can write your code in header files and include them in the DLL main file (dynocall_lib.cpp) then from our executable we can call this function by it to our executable as the first argument.